pcperini-historic/PCSnippets/README.md

 ## What's Inside? ##

+### NSWindow+Flipping ###
+- `- flipToShowWindow:forward:`: Animates a flip between this window and another window.
+Straightforward, the way it should be.

 ### NSObject+RuntimeAssociations ###
 - `- associateWithObject:forKey: and friends`: Creates a runtime link with the given object, via the given key object.
 Typically, the key is a `void *` set up with `declareRuntimeAssociationKey()`.
 - `- associatedObjectForKey:`: Gets the object linked via the given key.
 This key was set with an association, and is typically gotten with `runtimeAssociationKey()`.